LieuweJ/tic-tac-dojo/NOTES.md

 - Move cannot be made on a square which is already taken.
 - A move cannot be made when the game is not in progress
 - Tie can be determined
+- Player can make a move

+- rename Player_1, Player_2 to something like PlayerMarker.

 🚧 WIP
-- Player can make a move
+- Use a type for the board, other than string

 ⚠️ TODO
 - Player can use a strategy